MMMZZZZ/Syntherrupter/README.md

 You can control up to 6 different coils simultaneously.
 On each coil you can play up to 8 notes - making a total of 48 voices.
 Should be enough for most MIDI files ;)

 ## Download and Installation
-Have a look at the [releases page](https://github.com/MMMZZZZ/Syntherrupter/releases).
+Have a look at the [releases page](https://github.com/MMMZZZZ/Syntherrupter/releases) and the forum links below.

 ## Documentation
 ### Output pins